machbase/machbase-neo/index.md

 ## Tutorials

-[Let's make waves](./docs/tutorials/wave-chart.md) tutorial is a good starting point.
+[Let's make waves](./docs/tutorials/wave-chart.md) tutorial will be a good starting point.

 If you are a gopher and looking for sql/driver for Machbase Neo, please visit "[How to use Go driver](./docs/tutorials/go-driver.md)".